lipinght/PBIHackathon/CompositeModels/DirectQuery for Power BI datasets Lab.md

 # DirectQuery for Power BI datasets Lab
-This lab walks through how to connect with DirectQuery to a dataset published within Power BI Service.
+This lab walks through how to connect with DirectQuery to a dataset published to Power BI Service and how to enrich the metadata of this model with new columns.

 **Note:** In order to do this lab, you will need access to premium or premium per user capacity.
 Do the [prerequisite](https://github.com/lipinght/pbideployment/blob/main/AdvAnalytics/Prerequisite.md#provision-workspace) before starting the lab